-The sanctions referred to in the preceding paragraphs, in compliance with the principles and criteria set forth therein, shall apply to:
+In compliance with the principles and criteria set forth therein, the above-mentioned sanctions apply to:

-- i) a whistleblower who has made, through wilful misconduct or gross negligence, a report that has proved unfounded, even with a first instance ruling, in civil and/or criminal proceedings; - ii) any person who has violated the confidentiality of the whistleblower; - iii) any person who has become responsible for acts of "retaliation" as defined in the Whistleblowing Policy; - iv) any person who has obstructed or attempted to obstruct the report.
+- i) the whistleblower who has made a report with intent or gross negligence that was groundless, even with a judgment of first instance, in civil and/or criminal proceedings; - ii) the person who has breached the whistleblower's confidentiality; - iii) the person responsible for acts of retaliation as defined in the Whistleblowing Procedure; - iv) the person who has hindered or attempted to hinder the report.

-Any retaliatory actions are null and void.
-Persons who have been dismissed due to whistleblowing (internal and/or external), public disclosure or reporting to the judicial or accounting authority, are entitled to reinstatement in the workplace.
+The actions taken in breach of the ban on retaliation are null and void.
+Persons who have been dismissed due to reporting (internal and/or external), public disclosure or reporting to the judicial or accounting authority have the right to be reinstated in their job.

 In the event of a dispute relating to the imposition of disciplinary sanctions or to a demotion, redundancies, transfers, or the subjecting of a whistleblower to another organisational measure having adverse effects, the employer must demonstrate that such measures are based on reasons having nothing to do with the report made.